Andy-Poo/IRC-animal-game/README.md

 1. decide on the nicks that you want to have adminstrative access to control the bot and add these nicks in "animal_admins" in lower case
 1. change "animal_database" to the directory of your newly-created data directory

+## Running the bot
+After configuring the bot, on Linux type: ./animal.py &

 ## How the game is played.

 * An animal is printed to the channel you have configured at the top of every hour and at a random interval between 10 minutes and 50 minutes past the hour.